jurjenbloo/dbleu/content/about/about-dbleu.md

----
++++
+# ───────────  Front-matter  ───────────
+author      = "Jurjen Bloo"
-title: "Why D’Bleu Exists"
-description: "From €120 m rescue to founding D’Bleu—this is the full origin story."
+title       = "Why D’Bleu Exists" date        = 2025-08-07T09:00:00Z           # adapt if you want it higher in the list description = "From €120 m rescue to founding D’Bleu—this is the full origin story." tags        = ["origin", "leadership", "transformation"] draft       = false
-date: 2025-08-07T09:00:00Z      # adjust if you want it to rank higher in “recent” lists
-author: "Jurjen Bloo"
-tags: ["origin", "leadership", "transformation"]
-aliases: ["/about/"]            # keeps /about/ URL even if section name ever changes
-layout: "single"                # tells Hugo to use your post/single template
-draft: false
----
++++

 > *“Velocity is a leadership choice, not luck.”*